naturesdata/CorrelationProject/README.md

 ```
 bash jobs/alpha-filter.sh comp-dicts bonferroni 0 5
 ```
-#### Run Time: Varies but typically between 10 to 40 minutes per job
-The 0 argument indicates the index of the section to perform, similar to the intermediate counts table jobs.
+*See Table 1 in the supplemental materials under "Filtering Comparisons By Bonferroni Alpha" for resource usage information for this command.* The 0 argument indicates the index of the section to perform, similar to the intermediate counts table jobs.
 This also needs to be performed from index 0 to index 1293 for a total of 1,294 jobs.
 <br>
 The output of these jobs will not all be the same size since different parts of the total set of comparisons had more significant comparisons than others.
 This means that some of the output files of the above 1294 jobs will have different sizes than others, which will make determining resource allocation of future analysis difficult.
 This can be resolved by rearranging the file contents such that they all have approximately equal size by executing the following:
 ```
 bash jobs/even-filtered-dicts.sh bonferroni
 ```
-#### Run Time: *ENTER RUN TIME HERE*
-Next link the maps of patient ID to feature value to the correlation analysis data directory:
+*See Table 1 in the supplemental materials under "Equalize The Size Of The Files Containing The Bonferroni Alpha Filtered Comparisons" for resource usage information for this command.* Next link the maps of patient ID to feature value to the correlation analysis data directory:
 ```
 cd data/
 ln -s ../../DataClean/processed-data/feat-maps/ ./feat-maps